 Interested in becoming a high school teacher?

 The MAT in Secondary Education could be your start to an exciting and fulfilling career in teaching!
-To learn more, please attend an MAT Information Session or contact an admissions counselor – firstname.lastname@example.org.
+To learn more, please contact an admissions counselor – firstname.lastname@example.org.

 This program enables graduate students to earn their initial teaching certificate for grades 8-12 in Kentucky.
 The teacher candidates learn to teach through instruction in pedagogy, child development, special education, gifted education, technology and diversity.
 They develop their skills in field experiences through student teaching in area schools.

 The CEHD prepares future teachers who are committed to helping every student learn.
 The 8-12 MAT program emphasizes meeting the needs of the individual learner through understanding and using the best instructional practices in a standards-based environment.
 Through coursework and clinical field experiences, UofL teacher education students become critical thinkers who are prepared to meet the demands of 21st century secondary schools.

 Aspiring teachers can earn a great education right here at UofL by participating in a type of learning environment that is very practical, hands-on, and directly supported by strong and enduring partnerships within the community.
 The MAT program enables students to apply the theory and knowledge from other disciplines to the heart of the classroom, and to participate in and shape real growth in student learning well before acquiring a full time teaching position.Trisha Maclin, Secondary Education Student

 Candidates to initial teacher certification programs are required to submit credentials supporting their academic ability, creativity and collaboration, communication and critical thinking skills, positive disposition, and commitment to the teaching profession.
 These credentials include test scores, transcripts, writing samples, and letters of recommendation which support the candidate's ability to succeed in a rigorous teacher education program.
 Competitive candidates will be invited to a formal, faculty interview.